 Bryan Dormaier

-Bryan Dormaier, known by many as B.D., is a seminary student at Multnomah, where he is finishing up a Masters in Pastoral Studies.
-Bryan has a Bachelor’s Degree in Computer Science from Whitworth University, a liberal arts school in Spokane, WA.
+Bryan Dormaier, known by many as B.D., is a graduate of Multnomah Biblical Seminary where he received his Masters in Pastoral Studies.
+Bryan also has a Bachelor’s Degree in Computer Science from Whitworth University, a liberal arts school in Spokane, WA.

 For this blog, he serves as a site admin.
-He is also in the beginning process of an evangelistic church plant in Portland’s Foster-Powell neighborhood.
-For more information on his work, you may visit anchorpdx.org
+He is also a team leader for a missional community in Portland’s Foster-Powell neighborhood.
+Bryan maintains his own blog which you can find here.

 Bryan enjoys playing ultimate frisbee and basketball as well as playing bass guitar, and learning to play the accordion